-5.9 Expertise and training of staff
+9. Expertise and training of staff

-Our SENCO has 7years' experience in this role and has worked previously as an English Teacher in both mainstream and alternative provision.
+Our SENCO has 8 years' experience in this role and has worked previously as an English Teacher in both mainstream and alternative provision.
 The SENCO also acts as the Lead Designated Teacher for Children Looked After and has held the Lead Internal Verifier Role for Functional Skills.
 The SENCO has completed a Postgraduate Certificate in SEN Co-ordination and the National Award for SEN Co-ordination and a Postgraduate Diploma in Pastoral Leadership.

-The SENCO is allocated 5 full days a week to manage SEND provision with a part time assistant who provides administrative support.
+The SENCO is allocated 5 full days a week to manage SEND provision.

 We have a team of teaching assistants who are trained to deliver SEND provision.

-In the last academic year, staff have been trained in Speech and Language, SALT, Behaviour-
+In the last academic year, staff have been trained in Speech and Language, Trauma Informed

-Post Covid, Trauma Informed Practice, Safeguarding and ASD Autism AwarenessTraining, Exam Access Arrangements, Training to support the Deaf.
+Practice, Safeguarding and Autism Awareness Training including Autism in Girls, Exam Access Arrangements.

 We use specialist staff for ELSA, Zones of Regulation, Mentoring, Mental Health Therapies and speech and language therapy.
-The SENCO attends regular termly briefings held by the local authority to keep abreast of local and national policy and initiatives on SEND.
+The SENCO attends regular termly briefings held by the Local Authority to keep abreast of local and national policy and initiatives on SEND.

-5.10 Securing equipment and facilities
+10. Securing equipment and facilities

-SVC receives funding from the Local Authority each year to facilitate small group teaching to support the needs of pupils.
-The school leadership through consultation with the SENCO and management committee decide on how funding will be deployed to meet the range and level of need of pupils across the whole school.
+Saffron Valley Collegiate receives funding from the Local Authority each year to facilitate small group teaching to support the needs of pupils.
+The school leadership, through consultation with the SENCO and the Local Governing Body, decide on how funding will be deployed to meet the range and level of need of pupils across the whole school.

-5.11 Evaluating the effectiveness of SEND provision
+11. Evaluating the effectiveness of SEND provision